Reporting Enteric Escherichia Coli Infection

 What to report

-Enteric Escherichia coli infection (all E. coli infections that cause enteric/intestinal symptoms, such as diarrhea, abdominal discomfort, nausea, and vomiting; including: E. coli O157:H7 and other enterohemorrhagic E. coli, enteropathogenic E. coli, enteroinvasive E. coli, enterotoxigenic E. coli) must be reported to MDH within one working day.
+Enteric Escherichia coli infection (all E. coli infections that cause enteric/intestinal symptoms, such as diarrhea, abdominal discomfort, nausea, and vomiting; including: E. coli O157:H7, other Shiga toxin-producing (enterohemorrhagic) E. coli, enteropathogenic E. coli, enteroinvasive E. coli, enteroaggregative E. coli, enterotoxigenic E. coli, or other pathogenic E. coli) must be reported to MDH within one working day.

 - Escherichia coli Case Definitions, CDC